-Today we are going to show you how to install Zikula on a Linux VPS.
+Today we are going to show you how to install Zikula on CentOS.
 Zikula is an open source PHP application framework and CMS released under the GNU General Public License.
 The functionality of this PHP application framework and CMS can be expanded using modules and plugins.
 The installation is straightforward and will take only a couple of minutes from your time.
 Let’s begin.

 First thing you need to do is to log in to your CentOS VPS via SSH and update all your system software to the latest version available.
 For that purpose you can use the following command:

 Once your system is fully up to date, you can download and extract Zikula on your server.
 Therefore, you can use the following command to download and extract Zikula in the /opt directory on your server:

 cd /opt && wget https://github.com/zikula/core/releases/download/1.3.9/Zikula_Core-1.3.9.build12.tar.gz && tar -xzvf Zikula_Core-1.3.9.build12.tar.gz

 Please note that at the moment of writing this tutorial, the latest version of Zikula is 1.3.9.

 Then, move the Zikula directory to your /var/www/html directory using the command: